TalonStrike

 How It Works

 TalonStrike creates an isolated Docker container pre-loaded with penetration testing tools.
-An AI agent inside the container analyzes your target environment, selects appropriate attack techniques, executes commands, and reports discovered vulnerabilities.
-You interact with the session through a chat interface and can monitor every command the agent runs in real time.
+An AI agent analyzes targets, selects attack techniques, executes commands, and reports vulnerabilities via a real-time chat interface.
+The agent respects enabled techniques, command limits, and requires explicit consent for high-risk operations.

 Session Lifecycle